 Within ten (10) calendar days of receiving the appeal, the Administrative Head shall schedule a meeting to discuss the appeal with the Grievant.
 The administrative head has the discretion to meet with the Respondent and others, as necessary, either with the Grievant or separately, as deemed appropriate.
 The Grievant may have one or two Coworkers present for the meeting, if applicable, with the Administrative Head.
-The Administrative Head may elect to have a member of UHR and/or the respective HR Liaison present for the meeting.
+The Administrative Head may elect to have a member of UHR present for the meeting.

 Within ten (10) calendar days of the meeting, the Administrative Head may affirm, reverse, or modify the decision of the Department Head, and will notify the Grievant and the Respondent of their decision.
-The unit shall send a copy of its decision (via email) to the ER/LR Manager.
+The unit shall send a copy of its decision (via email) to the ER/LR Assistant Director.